 y = 0.471 * x + 0.004

-wPSNR-Y and tPSNR-Y metrics do not look to be well correlated.
-The samples are spread and many samples correspond to contradictory trends (x>0 an y<0, or x<0 and y>0).
-The estimation error standard deviation is rather large.
-The weights for various sequences is far from 1, FireEater having a very low average weight.
+wPSNR-Y and tPSNR-Y metrics look to be less correlated than wPSNR-Y and PSNRL100.
+The samples are more spread and more samples correspond to contradictory trends (x>0 an y<0, or x<0 and y>0).
+The estimation error standard deviation is equal to 0.032.
+The weights for various sequences is far from 1, FireEater having a very low average weight and being considered as an outlier.